autocore-ai/AutowareAuto/docs/index.md

 1. Autonomous Valet Parking
 2. Autonomous Depot Maneuvering

 Uses cases are designed with respect to target Operational Design Domains (ODDs).
-Demonstrations for Autoware.Auto can be found in \ref demos.
+Demonstrations for Autoware.Auto can be found in \ref usage.

 After the initial set of [milestones](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/milestones) are completed, Autoware.Auto will allow you to easily map a parking lot, create